alpha-tango-kilo/imdb-id/README.md

             Disables interactive features (always picks the first result)

     -u, --print-url
-            Print the full web url instead of just the id
+            Print the full IMDb URL instead of just the ID

     -r, --results <number_of_results>
             The maximum number of results to show from IMDb